Penal colony of New Caledonia: The penal settlers

-Supervision is carried out by a large prison staff, up to 660 people, assisted by the native police.
+Supervision was carried out by a large prison staff, up to 660 people, assisted by the native police.

-The penal colony is transformed, in fact, into a subcontracting company of labor to administrations (public worksites), then to private companies (SLN, etc.).
-The rental income (after a loan phase) is allocated to the general budget, one third of which is collected by the Public Treasury, in the event of profits.
+The penal colony was transformed, in fact, into a subcontracting company of labor to administrations (public worksites), then to private companies (SLN, etc.).
+The rental income (after a loan phase) was allocated to the general budget, one third of which was collected by the Public Treasury, in the event of profits.

-The number of criminals present in New Caledonia rose to 11,110 in 1877, i.e. 2/3 of the Europeans present in the colony, and in 1897, date of the stop of the transported and relegated convoys, they were still 8,230.
+The number of criminals present in New Caledonia rose to 11,110 in 1877, i.e. 2/3 of the Europeans present in the colony, and in 1897, date of the cessation of the transported and relegated convoys, they were still 8,230.

 After hard labour

-After the hard labor, the convicts must "double" their sentence by being placed in penitentiary farms and, once released, obtain land in penal concession.
+After hard labor, the convicts had to "double" their sentence by being placed in penitentiary farms and, once released, obtain land in penal concession.
 To do this, the prison administration acquired a large land estate, largely taken from indigenous lands, which at its peak reached 260,000 hectares.
 In all, the concessions definitively awarded to those released are estimated at around 1,300.
-The centers for the establishment of penal settlers were Bourail from 1867 (with some 460 concessions), La Foa-Farino (with the centers of Fonwhary, Focola, Ouraï, Farino and Tendéa) from 1876, Ouégoa after 1880 and Pouembout in 1883 The last penitentiary centers were closed in 1922 and 1931, but many descendants of "freed" remained settled on the concessions of their ancestors.
+The centers for the establishment of penal settlers were Bourail from 1867 (with some 460 concessions), La Foa-Farino (with the centers of Fonwhary, Focola, Ouraï, Farino and Tendéa) from 1876, Ouégoa after 1880 and Pouembout in 1883.
+The last penitentiary centers were closed in 1922 and 1931, but many descendants of "freed" remained settled on the concessions of their ancestors.

 The Communards

-From 1872 and until the amnesties of 1880, the insurgents of the Paris Commune were deported to New Caledonia in the penal colony, on the island of Nou for the convicts, on the peninsula of Ducos for the deported in enclosure fortified, or on the Isle of Pines for simple deportees, some of whom will be allowed to stay in Nouméa.
+From 1872 and until the amnesties of 1880, the insurgents of the Paris Commune were deported to New Caledonia in the penal colony, on the island of Nou for the convicts, on the peninsula of Ducos for the deported in enclosure fortified, or on the Isle of Pines for simple deportees, some of whom were allowed to stay in Nouméa.
 The insurgents of the Kabyle revolt of 1871 were also sent to the Isle of Pines.

-During the revolt of 1878, the deportees will be used by the colonial administration in the repression of the Kanaks (see Ataï).
+During the revolt of 1878, the deportees were used by the colonial administration in the repression of the Kanaks (see Ataï).

 Louise Michel, who obtained, during her deportation, a post of teacher in Nouméa, is one of the few to have taken an interest in Kanak culture and to oppose repression.
 While the Communards were granted an amnesty in 1880, most of the Algerians in the Pacific ended their lives in New Caledonia.